Gaj's Latin alphabet: Correspondence between Cyrillic and Latin alphabets

-Each Cyrillic and Latin Serbo-Croatian letter has its exact counterpart in the other alphabet, although Latin digraphs lj, nj and dž correspond to Cyrillic single letters љ, њ and џ.
+Each Cyrillic and Latin Serbo-Croatian letter has its exact counterpart in the other alphabet, although Latin digraphs lj, nj and dž correspond to Cyrillic single letters љ, њ and џ, so knowledge of Serbian is sometimes required to do proper transliteration from Latin back to Cyrillic.
+This is because digraphs of the Gaj's Latin alphabet are usually encoded as combinations of two separate letters, although they can also be encoded as single Unicode symbols.
+Transliteration from Cyrillic to Latin does not pose such challenges as Cyrillic does not employ digraphs.

 The following table provides the upper and lower case forms of Gaj's Latin alphabet, along with the equivalent forms in the Serbo-Croatian Cyrillic alphabet.